Odatas/Habit-Hero/README.md

 ## Installation

 To run Habit Hero, you'll first need to install the necessary Python libraries.
-The dependencies are listed in the `requirements.txt` file.
+The dependencies are listed in the

+`requirements.txt`

+ file.

-To install these dependencies, run the following command in your terminal:
+You can install easily by using the following command in your terminal:
 ```bash
     pip install -r requirements.txt
 ```